Racism scandal hits French stars Ousmane Dembele and Antoine Griezmann | DW | 04.07.2021

 The news comes in the wake of France’s elimination in the round of 16 penalty shootout against Switzerland and follows reports of major internal discord within Didier Deschamps’ squad involving Kylian Mbappe, Adrien Rabiot and Griezmann.

 Now one of their World Cup heroes turned Euro 2020 flops, finds himself in hot water following even more serious allegations.
-The trigger is a video circulating on social networks which features Griezmann and was reportedly recorded by Dembele.
+The trigger is a video featuring a grinning and laughing Griezmann and reportedly recorded by Dembele.

 The two are watching on as a group of men in a hotel, who appeared to be of Asian origin, work on repairing the room’s television in an attempt to allow the players to play Pro Evolution Soccer, a popular video game.
 The player filming makes fun of the men, talking about "all these ugly faces," before mocking their language.
 Griezmann grins and laughs.